Suspicious transactions under Anti Money Laundering Act (AMLA)

 5. Foreign exchange companies

-Foreign exchange businesses, money changers, money payment services, remittance services, transfer companies, and entities dealing in currency, commodities or financial derivatives, valuable objects, cash substitutes and other similar monetary instruments regulated by the BSP.
+Foreign exchange businesses, money changers, money payment services, remittance services, transfer companies, and entities dealing in currency, commodities or financial derivatives, valuable objects, cash substitutes and other similar monetary instruments regulated by

 References: